an7708/Reliance-Sales-Report/README.md

 - **Maps** (Geographic distribution of sales)
 - **Filters/Slicers** (Date Range, Category, Region)

+## Requirements
+- Microsoft Power BI Desktop to open the `.pbix` file
+-
 ## How to Use
-1. Open the `Reliance Sales Report. pbix` file in Power BI Desktop.
+1. Open the `Reliance Sales Report. pbix file in Power BI Desktop.
 2. Refresh the data source if connected to live data.
 3. Use slicers/filters to customize the view based on your needs.
 4. Hover over charts for detailed tooltips and insights.